-Related Party Transactions: GSWC and ASUS provide and/or receive various support services to and from their parent, AWR, and among themselves.
-GSWC also allocates certain corporate office administrative and general costs to its affiliate, ASUS, using allocation factors approved by the CPUC.
-GSWC allocated corporate office administrative and general costs to ASUS of approximately \$1.4 million and \$1.1 million during the three month periods ended March 31, 2020 and 2019, respectively.
+Related Party Transactions and Financing Activities: GSWC, BVESI and ASUS provide and/or receive various support services to and from their parent, AWR, and among themselves.
+GSWC has also allocated certain corporate office administrative and general costs to its affiliate, ASUS, using allocation factors approved by the CPUC.
+GSWC allocated corporate office administrative and general costs to ASUS of approximately \$1.2 million and \$1.3 million during the three months ended June 30, 2020 and 2019, respectively, and approximately \$2.7 million and \$2.4 million during the six months ended June 30, 2020 and 2019 respectively.

 AWR borrows under a credit facility, which expires in May 2023, and provides funds to its subsidiaries, GSWC and ASUS, in support of their operations.
 The interest rate charged to GSWC and ASUS is sufficient to cover AWR's interest expense under the credit facility.
-In March 2020, AWR amended the credit facility to temporarily increase the borrowing capacity by \$35.0 million to \$260.0 million until December 31, 2020, at which point the commitment will be reduced to \$200.0 million.
-As of March 31, 2020, there was \$232.0 million outstanding under this facility, of which \$32.0 million has been reflected as a current liability on the consolidated balance sheet of AWR.
-Management intends to obtain additional financing during 2020 by issuing long-term debt at GSWC.
-GSWC intends to use the proceeds from any new long-term debt to reduce its intercompany borrowings and to partially fund capital expenditures.
-AWR intends to use any financing proceeds from GSWC to pay down the amounts outstanding under its credit facility.
-Furthermore, on April 24, 2020, the newly created entity, Bear Valley Electric Service, Inc., entered into a commitment letter with a bank that agreed to establish a \$50.0 million revolving credit facility effective in June 2020 for a period of three years, subject to the execution and delivery of a definitive revolving credit agreement.
-Borrowings made under this facility will support the electric business operations and capital expenditures.
+In March 2020, AWR amended the credit facility to temporarily increase the borrowing capacity by

+\$35.0 million to \$260.0 million until December 31, 2020, at which point the commitment would be reduced to \$200.0 million.
+As of June 30, 2020, there was \$249.0 million outstanding under this facility, of which \$49.0 million has been reflected as a current liability on the consolidated balance sheet of AWR.
+Effective July 1, 2020, BVESI put in place and has access to a 3-year, \$35 million revolving credit facility.
+Under the terms of the credit agreement, BVESI has the right to request an increase in the facility by an additional \$15 million.

+On July 8, 2020, GSWC completed the issuance of unsecured private placement notes totaling \$160.0 million (Note 12).
+GSWC used the proceeds from these notes to pay down a majority of the \$199.2 million intercompany borrowings from AWR parent.
+AWR used the proceeds received from GSWC to pay down borrowings on its revolving credit facility.
+Following the issuance of the notes, effective July 15, 2020 AWR reduced the aggregate borrowing capacity of its credit facility to \$200.0 million pursuant to the terms of that credit facility agreement.

 The CPUC requires GSWC to completely pay down all intercompany borrowings from AWR within a 24-month period.
-In November 2018, GSWC paid down its intercompany borrowings owed to AWR.
 The next 24-month period in which GSWC is required to completely pay down its intercompany borrowings ends in November 2020.
-As a result, GSWC's intercompany borrowings of \$182.4 million as of March 31, 2020 have been classified as a current liability on GSWC's balance sheet.
+As a result, GSWC's intercompany borrowings of \$199.2 million as of June 30, 2020 have been classified as a current liability on GSWC's balance sheet.